nicfel/Reassortment-Tutorial/README.md

 	<figcaption>Figure 12: Produce the maximum clade credibility network.</figcaption>
 </figure>

+The option 'Removes segments from the summary' is not relevant for datasets with only 2 segments.
+When there are more segments, however, it can e.g. be interesting to look at the reassortment network of pairs of segments.
+This option allows to remove segments from an analysis.
+Keep in mind though that the numbering of segments is not neccessarily the biological one, but the alphabetical one (for implementation reasons).

 ## Visualize the network using icytree.org
 Next, open your browser and go to the webpage [icytree.org](icytree.org){% cite vaughan2017icytree --file Reassortment-Tutorial/master-refs %}